TTTTMMMM/chairLocations/README.md

 #### TODO:

 1. Learn how to use [Firebase Rules](https://www.youtube.com/watch?v=eW5MdE3ZcAw&list=PLl-K7zZEsYLluG5MCVEzXAQ7ACZBCuZgZ&index=6) to perform data validation.
 Also, consider "custom auth claims" mentioned briefly at ~17:40 in the video.
+[This video](https://www.youtube.com/watch?v=3hj_r_N0qMs) may be just what the doctor ordered.

 2. [If you're using the Web, Android, or iOS SDK, use Firebase Authentication and Cloud Firestore Security Rules to secure your data in Cloud Firestore.](https://firebase.google.com/docs/firestore/quickstart#auth-required)